Articles of Union: Signing of the Agreements

-Critics and Grievances
+Critics and grievances

-Since its formation in 1964 under the Tanzania first President Mwalimu Julius Nyerere any discussion or debate concerning the union and its legality was never allowed in Tanzania and could lead to criminal charges to anyone who conducts such discussion or debate, that including Government officials, such person could be seen as an enemy of the Nation.
+Since its formation in 1964 under the Tanzania first president, Mwalimu Julius Nyerere, any discussion or debate concerning the union and its legality was never allowed in Tanzania and could lead to criminal charges to anyone who conducts such discussion or debate, including government officials, such person could be seen as an enemy of the nation.

-Knowledge and education about the union was never conducted and Tanzania citizen had no knowledge about the Union, its benefits and the reason of the union.
-The original Articles of Union which contain 11 matter was never existed and So often Zanzibar Government asked about it only to receive negative results.
+Knowledge and education about the union was never conducted and Tanzania citizen had no knowledge about the Union, its benefits and the reason for the union.
+The original Articles of Union which contain 11 matter was never existed and often Zanzibar Government asked about it only to receive negative results.

-In Private and Public funded Education,Union topic or history was never a part of it even in General studies and Civic studies.
+In private and public funded education, the Union topic or history was never included, even in general studies and civic studies.
 The only place where union matter appears is in the exams in the form of "When was the union formed?"
-And this led to number of critics and grievances since the Nyerere's era to present.
+This led to a number of critics and grievances since the Nyerere's era.

-Second President of Zanzibar Aboud Jumbe was among the first public figure to fall on the trap.
-In 1984 Jumbe and his colleagues, including his Chief Minister Seif Sharif Hamad, attempted to push for more autonomy for Zanzibar.
+Second president of Zanzibar, Aboud Jumbe, was among the first public figure to fall on the trap.
+In 1984, Jumbe and his colleagues, including his chief minister Seif Sharif Hamad, attempted to push for more autonomy for Zanzibar.
 As a result, Aboud Jumbe was pressured by the union government to resign his posts as vice president of Tanzania and president of Zanzibar in January 1984.
-His Chief Minister, Seif Sharif Hamad was detained, and in January 1988 Unceremoniously dropped from the Revolutionary Council and dropped as the Chief Minister of Zanzibar, in May 1988 he was Expelled from the ruling CCM with six colleagues and automatically lost his parliamentary seat in the Zanzibar House of Representatives.
-In May 1989 he was arrested and taken to court to face (politically motivated) trumped up charges of allegedly being found with government secret documents believed to be the Article of Union.
-From 1989 to 1991 he was Reprimanded in the Zanzibar Central Prison.
+His chief minister, Seif Sharif Hamad, was detained, and in January 1988 dropped from the Revolutionary Council and dropped as the chief minister of Zanzibar.
+In May 1988, he was expelled from the ruling CCM with six colleagues and automatically lost his parliamentary seat in the Zanzibar House of Representatives.
+In May 1989, he was arrested and taken to court to face charges of allegedly being found with government secret documents believed to be the Article of Union.
+From 1989 to 1991 he was reprimanded in the Zanzibar Central Prison.

-Among the Critics including, between 1964 and 1973 in six other things - elements seen in 12 to 16 of the First Additional - were added to the list of Union Matters.
+Among the critics including, between 1964 and 1973 in six other things - elements seen in 12 to 16 of the First Additional - were added to the list of Union Matters.
 Thus, in 1965 the issues of finance, currency and banking were added, in 1967 the manufacturing licences and statistics, higher education and what was in Annex X of the Charter of the East African Community was expanded, in 1968 was expanded to the natural resources of oil, petroleum and natural gas, and in 1973 issues of the National Examinations Council was expanded.

 1984 addition of elements of Annex X of the Charter of the East African Community to create four independent list, transportation and aviation, research, weather forecast and data.
-Similarly, changes of Constitution had raised new thing on the list of the Union Matters: Court of Appeal of Tanzania.
-In addition, section 3, i.e. Defense, was amended to become 'safety and security.'
-And in 1992 'the registration of political parties' was added to the list of Union Matters.
+Similarly, changes of constitution had raised new thing on the list of the Union Matters: Court of Appeal of Tanzania.
+In addition, section 3 (Defense) was amended to become 'safety and security'.
+In 1992, 'the registration of political parties' was added to the list of Union Matters.